No items found.

 When purchasing a second home or investment property in Scotland, you pay the Land and Buildings Transaction Tax (LBTT) Additional Dwelling Supplement (ADS) on top of standard LBTT rates.

 The ADS rate was increased from 6% to 8% in December 2024.
 This is calculated on the total purchase price, not just the amount above a threshold.
+For current rates, thresholds and worked examples, see the Revenue Scotland guidance on the Additional Dwelling Supplement.

 For a 250,000 pound property, the ADS alone is 20,000 pounds.
 This is a significant upfront cost that affects the investment case for Scottish holiday lets.